Aryetis/Obenkyobo/DevReadme.md

 cd kobo-qt-setup-scripts
 # Installing Niluje's kobo toolchain
 ./install_toolchain.sh
-# Getting kde's qt, if you also want to build qt docs pleas check the "How to build and get docs working in QTCreator" before running the following command
+# Getting kde's qt, if you want to build qt docs later on, use "koboWithDocs" argument.
+Adding "experimental" argument will get you the latest version of qt5.15 (not recommended as it will probably break compatibility among all the apps using this workflow)
-./get_qt.sh kobo
+./get_qt.sh
-# Getting and compiling additional libraries
+# Getting and compiling additional libraries, you can also use the "experimental" argument to get the latest libs version (not recommended for the same reasons)
 ./install_libs.sh
 # Setting permanent bash environment stuff
 echo $'\n########################################' >> ~/.bashrc